RichWolff/SpringboardDS/capstone_predictingObesity/README.md

 ##### Research Objectives
 	•	Identify behaviors that increase and/or decrease the obesity rate in any US census tract
 ##### Method
-	•	Created linear regression to identify the behaviors that affected the obesity rate follwed by creating a random forests to generate a more predicitve model.
+	•	Created linear regression to identify the behaviors that affected the obesity rate follwed by a random forests to generate a more predicitve model.

 ## Three Sub Folders
 #### Data